Bounteous-Inc/engagement-timer/readme.md

 # Engagement Timer

 Library for observing page engagement.
 Register handlers to fire when a specified number of seconds of engaged time have passed or every `n` seconds.
-Can optionally go "idle" when a user stops engaging with the page or switches tabs and target a specific page element. scrolling behavior.
-Register handlers to fire when a user scrolls past a custom percentage, pixel depth, or selector-picked element.
-Compatible with nested scrolling areas (e.g. overflows).
+Can optionally go "idle" when a user stops engaging with the page or switches tabs and target a specific page element.
 Tested on:

 - Internet Explorer 9+
 - Edge 16